poopypoops/client-assertion-dpop/README.md

   # Client Assertion and DPoP Generator

   This is a code bundle for Client Assertion and DPoP Generator.
-The original project is available at https://www.figma.com/design/FepWunwHRBky3DwnK6MlUw/Client-Assertion-and-DPoP-Generator.

   ## Running the code